km-works/kmw-rats/README.md

 a Java Packrat Parser generator - published by [Robert Grim](http://cs.nyu.edu/rgrimm/) as part of his [xtc](http://cs.nyu.edu/rgrimm/xtc/) (eXTensible Compiler) project.

-Our code is based on version 2.3.1 (2012-04-04) of Rats!, which we retrieved from [here](http://cs.nyu.edu/rgrimm/xtc/#distribution).
+Our code is based on version 2.3.1 (2012-04-04) of Rats!, which we have obtained from [here](http://cs.nyu.edu/rgrimm/xtc/#distribution).
 All changes made to the original code base will be listed in [ChangeLog.txt](https://github.com/km-works/kmw-rats/blob/master/ChangeLog.txt).
 Both the original software and our modifications are licensed under a GPL2 License.
 For details see